dschadow/JavaSecurity/README.md

 Some web applications are based on [Spring Boot](http://projects.spring.io/spring-boot) and can be started via the **main** method in the **Application** class or via **mvn spring-boot:run** in the project directory.
-Projects containing a Dockerfile can be launched via `docker container run -p 8080:8080 dschadow/[PROJECT]` after the image has been created using `mvn clean package docker:build`.
+Projects containing a Dockerfile can be launched via `docker run -p 8080:8080 dschadow/[PROJECT]:[VERSION]` after the image has been created using `mvn clean package dockerfile:build`.
 The other web applications either contain an embedded **Tomcat7 Maven plugin** which can be started via **mvn tomcat7:run-war** or an embedded **Jetty Maven plugin** which can be started via **mvn jetty:run-war**.